LF-i/Master-Thesis-Lorenzo-Furlani-Code/README.md

 4. Open run_experiments.ipynb.
 5. Follow the instructions in the comments whose row starts with "TODO".
 6. Make sure to check that you completed the TODO in all cells before running any cell.

+Reproducibility:
+- The results exact to the decimal are only reproducible with the exact same code, machine, environment, and setting (e.g. one thread per job).
+- The used machine is presented in Section 5.2 of the thesis.
+- The random seeds used for the experiments and for randomised grid search are {0,1,2,3,4} and {42}, respectively, and are to be found in run_experiments.ipynb.